 Not sure how you should celebrate National Small Business Week?
 For some ideas, check out this list below:

 2. Say thank you — It’s important to remember that your customers are what drive your success.
-To show your appreciation, you can send them a thank you postcard that includes coupons or discounts.
+To show your appreciation, you can send them a thank you postcard highlighting why their support has been meaningful and include coupons or discounts.
 You can also give your customers a small gift after they make a purchase, such as a free pen or reusable bag.
 Putting your name on these items can be another added form of marketing that helps with brand recognition.

 3. Make time for training — Continuously learning and growing is a must if you’re hoping for long-term success.
 To expand your knowledge, you can look for small business conferences and courses online.
 For instance, the Small Business Administration’s (SBA) learning center offers a variety of courses.
 The National Federation of Independent Business (NFIB) also offers free webinars on topics like marketing that you and your employees can watch.
+Some other topics you can look to offer training on include leadership or customer service.
 Investing in education can help your business become even more innovative.

 4. Partner with other small businesses — If you’re looking to create a partnership, you should first identify businesses that offer products or services that complement your own.
 For instance, if you own a coffee shop, the book store down the street might be a good fit.
 Your customers can grab a coffee and then get a coupon for books down the street.
 The book store can then do the same and offer discounts to your coffee shop for each customer that buys a book.